 Unfortunately, a MAPT created when a senior is already in poor health will violate the five-year lookback period.
 If you are interested in this asset protection tool, you need to create the trust while you are still healthy and living at home.

-Schedule a Free Consultation to Learn More
+Schedule a Free Consultation With Our Brooklyn Medicaid Planning Attorney to Learn More

 Elder law attorney Theodore Alatsas has extensive experience helping New York seniors qualify for the Medicaid benefits they need to cover long-term care costs while preserving assets for their heirs.
 Alatsas Law Firm can create a Medicaid planning strategy that meets your unique needs and provides peace of mind regardless of what the future holds.